onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 long bets in financial prediction markets are infeasible because of opportunity costs and locking up capital for many years - this isn't a problem in non-financial prediction markets

+we need to integrate information such that when ppl cite milton freedman to support their free market dogma they also get exposed to all of his views and in his later years as well (redistribution & taxes, something like UBI) - or like with adam smith and his theory of moral sentiment

 Morpheus quote: all im offering is the truth - nothing more